 People whose gender is not male or female use many different terms to describe themselves, with non-binary being one of the most common.
 Other terms include genderqueer, agender, bigender, and more.
 None of these terms mean exactly the same thing – but all speak to an experience of gender that is not simply male or female.

-Before moving to the next page, which delves into the use of they/them pronouns, spend some time with the slideshow linked below.
+Before moving to the next page, which delves into the use of they/them pronouns, spend some time with the article linked below.
 It includes interviews with gender non-conforming and nonbinary people who share their experiences with gender.
-This review will help you to reflect on your own understandings of gender later in the module.
+This review will help you to reflect on your own understandings of gender later in the tutorial.

 This is What it Means to Be Non-Binary